Board of Directors

 Fishing's Future

-We’re on a mission to connect youth and families with nature through fishing adventures that strengthen family relationships, build stewardship of the environment and provide positive outdoor angling education for families with children between the ages of 5-16.
+We’re on a mission to connect youth and families with nature through fishing adventures that strengthen family relationships, build stewardship of the environment and provide positive outdoor angling education for families with children of all ages.

 help us strengthen family bonds